 7. Cerdeira, Central Portugal

 Houses in this mountain village are made almost entirely from slabs of rust-coloured slate that blend in with the forested hillside.
-I love just wandering around the tiny village, especially during the Art Meets Nature outdoor art exhibition.
+I love just wandering around the tiny village, especially during the annual Art Meets Nature outdoor art exhibition.

 Some of the cottages have been renovated to provide self-catering accommodation and the owners have gone to great lengths to create itineraries for day trips from Cerdeira so you could use it as a base for exploring this part of Central Portugal.
 Click to see available holiday cottages in Cerdeira.